Mata Amritanandamayi: Source of foreign aid

 In June 2007, Shantanu Guha Ray wrote in Tehelka weekly that Amṛtānandamayī Math, Ravi Shankar, Baba Ramdev, and other NGOs and religious organisations had large annual turnover of INR crores.
 In June 2007, novelist Paul Zacharia wrote on Tehelka that Amṛtānandamayī is free from the typical scrutiny on money that has foreign connections.
-In May 2008, the president of Kerala Yukthivadi Sangham, U. Kalanathan, urged the state government to conduct an enquiry into Amṛtānandamayī's assets.
-He said the sources of her income and its utilisation should be investigated.

 Allegations by Gail Tredwell

 In 2013, Gail Tredwell, a former disciple of Amṛtānandamayī, self-published a memoir of her 1980–99 tenure in Amṛtānandamayī's ashram.
 She made some allegations in this memoir as well as media interviews which preceded and followed the release of the book.
 The allegations, including the claim that Tredwell was physically assaulted by Amṛtānandamayī, have not been substantiated.
 Both Amṛtānandamayī and representatives of her ashram denied the allegations, saying that they were untrue and were aimed at exacting revenge for unfulfilled desires.
 In an interview in April 2014, Amṛtānandamayī spoke in depth about the incident, saying, "Even now, Amma is only filled with love for that daughter.
 I am praying that virtue and goodness come.
 Time will shine forth the truth."